HackYourFuture/JavaScript3_examples/functions/README.md

-# Functions, callbacks, promise and async/await
+# Functions, callbacks, promises and async/await

 ## Why use functions?